helkey/url-shorten/README.md

 ## Kubernetes Orchestration (GKE)
 GKE was chosen for deployment, as it looked significantly easier to set up Kubernetes on Google than Amazon.
 Steps to [deploy on GKE](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app)are:
 * Create a GKE project on the Google Cloud Platform Console (don't use upper-case letters)
 * Enable billing for project (Google offering $300 credit for up to one year)
 * Package app into a Docker image
 * Validate locally using Minikube (if desired)
 * Upload Docker image to registry
 * Create GKE container cluster
 * Deploy app to cluster
 * Expose app to Internet
-  * Scale up ydeployment
+* Scale up deployment

 Needed to set up a file for providing Terraform with access.